debora0416/bwp-testing/README.md

 ```

 ## Running Tests
-To run the the test suite, use the following command:
+To run the test case, use the following command:

 ```
-robot -d ./results ./tests/bwp_tool_test.robot
+robot -d ./results ./tests/bwp_basic_test.robot
 ```

-This will execute the test case in the login_tests.robot file and generate a report and log files in the results directory.
+This will execute the test case in the bwp_basic_test.robot file and generate a report and log files in the results directory.

 ## Test Cases
 The project includes the following test case:

-- bwp_tool_test.robot
+- bwp_basic_test.robot